 People move a lot, generally.
 Move from a house to another, from a city to another, from one country to another.
 But why do they do that?
 What is it that makes them choose “the moving” move?

-In my experience people move because they believe that in another place, they will feel better.
+In my experience people move because they believe that somewhere else they will feel better.
 They will have a better job, better friends, better living standards, better experiences, and so on.
 For many though, moving, does not necessarily mean a change for the better.
 When you move, you don’t take with you just the visible luggage such as suitcases or parcels sent by post, you also take invisible luggage such as culture, values and past experiences.